Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Horizontal Descent

 The references appearing in the definition above explain our declaration that $f:X \to Y$ is $q$-carrable.
-First, the term ``carrable'' is French for ``squarable'' and was used by the SGA school to denote that specific maps admitted pullback squares.
+First, the term ``carrable'' is French for ``squarable'' and was used by the Grothendieck school in the SGA to denote that specific maps admitted pullback squares.
 Second, by \cite[Lemma 2.7]{GeoffRobinDiffStruct}, the pullback

 makes the object $f^{\ast}E$ into a differential bundle over $X$ via the first projection $\pr_0$.
-The differential bundle on $f^{\ast}(E)$ is given as follows: the addition is $f^{\ast}(\sigma) = \id_X \times \sigma$, the zero is $f^{\ast}(z) = \id_X \times z$, and the lift is\footnote{Subject to the usual issue of potentially pre-or-post-composing with isomorphisms to match up with chosen pullbacks.} $f^{\ast}(\lambda) = \id_X \times \lambda$.
+The differential bundle on $f^{\ast}(E)$ is given as follows: the addition is $f^{\ast}(\sigma) = \id_X \times \sigma$, the zero is $f^{\ast}(\zeta) = \id_X \times \zeta$, and the lift is\footnote{Subject to the usual issue of potentially pre-or-post-composing with isomorphisms to match up with chosen pullbacks.} $f^{\ast}(\lambda) = \id_X \times \lambda$.
 Thus a map $f$ being $q$-carrable means not only does the differential bundle projection $q$ admits a pullback along $f$, but also that the full differential bundle $q$ pulls back (is squarable, in other words) along $f$.

+\begin{proposition} Let $\Cscr$ be a tangent category and let $q$ be a differential bundle with bundle projection $q:E \to X$.
+Then $q$ is $q$-carrable. \end{proposition} \begin{proof} The $T$-pullback